Room Spell

 Paraffin has an unfortunate negative stigma attached to it.
 When people think of paraffin, they think of grubby street urchins in Victorian England, scuttling up and down lamp posts to light/extinguish the flame within.
 People who had the job of a lamplighter, were usually not very well paid and therefore didn’t have a very healthy lifestyle.
 I believe this is where the negative associations to the substance, and indeed the burning of it, originate.

-I prefer to call paraffin wax “mineral wax”, because it is made of minerals.
+I prefer to call paraffin wax “mineral wax”, because it is made of many natural earth minerals.
 “Paraffin” is the name given to it by human beings.
 In fact, it was the German chemist Karl Von Reichenback who first coined the term in 1830.
 So “mineral wax” suits it better, as that is what it is actually made of.

 Furthermore, there are people out there, who think that the molecules of mineral wax are harmful to the ozone layer when they are burnt, and that they contribute to global warming.
 If any of them genuinely believe this, then I hope that none of them drive a car that uses petrol, because that gives much more harmful gases to the ozone layer, than any scented candle could ever possibly do in it’s lifespan.